flyingfishfuse/intercropping_garden_planner/README.md

 Once the window draws and the code is tied together, I will package it up for everyone to use on any computer
+ - Will have variable sizing/grouping ofr individual cells in the grid, e.g.
+   1 cell can be a row of corn 4-wide or a single spinach? maybe?
  - Will include position of sun at "x" time of day / angle of light / shadow
  - Companion "groups" , E.g. Three/Four Sisters, Per Cell
  - other stuff I guess.
 I am trying to grow food here lol.